Can Large Language Models Generalize Procedures Across Representations?: Acknowledgment

 \section{Acknowledgment}

 We thank all the bodies who have provided funding for the authors and for the associated project.
 FL is supported by a Clarendon studentship.
 ZD is supported by the DARPA program SciFy.
-AGC is supported by the Fundamental Research priority area of The Alan Turing Institute, by the Special Funds of Tongji University for the “Sino-German Cooperation 2.0 Strategy, and by the EPSRC under grant EP/Z003512/1.
+AGC is supported by the Fundamental Research priority area of The Alan Turing Institute, by the Special Funds of Tongji University for the “Sino-German Cooperation 2.0 Strategy”, and by the EPSRC under grant EP/Z003512/1.
+Last, we are grateful to the people who offered invaluable feedback and suggestions along the way, and in particular to all reviewers of this paper.

 The project on which this publication is based was funded by the Federal Ministry of Research, Technology and Space under the funding code “KI-Servicezentrum Berlin-Brandenburg” 16IS22092.
 Responsibility for the content of this publication remains with the author.